EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 + `-s wiggle:fill=0:bold=4:col=0.,1.,0.:-.15,0.16,2.3,.05 -ord .5 -tp 0.5`
   creates a wiggly line ending at **(0.5,0.5)**, sloping downward with run/rise = **(-0.15,0.16)**.
 + `-lt 0,bold=2 -s arrow:fill=3:col=0.,0.,0.:-.15/4,0.16/4,.99,25,.9 -ord 0.5 -tp 0.5`
-  tacks an arrowhead onto the line with the tip at **(0.5,0.5)**, pointed at the same angle as the wiggle but 1/4 size.
+  tacks an arrowhead onto the line with the tip at **(0.5,0.5)**, pointed at the same angle as the wiggle but 1/4 size.\\
-  The arrow wings are 0.99 the tail size, at 25<sup>o</sup>, and touch the tail at 0.9 along the length of the tail.
+  For detailed explanation of all the arguments to the arrow symbol, see the [Frames exercise](/docs/misc/fplot/#things-about-frames).
 + `-lt 0 -s wiggle:fill=3:bold=2:col=.5,1,0:-.35,0.00,0.5,.1,40 -ord .5-.05 -tp 0.8`
   creates a wiggly line with only half a period, and then fills the symbol with yellow-green (**col=.5,1,0**).